chernogorsky/rc-tc/README.md

 # Goals

 # E3D toolchange compatable railcore mod
-Main goal of the project is to receive fully functiona tool changer printer based on RC300 supporint 4+ heads
+Main goal of the project is to receive fully functiona tool changer printer based on RC300 supporint 4+ heads It should be able to use with little/no modification standard e3d TC heads Due to design diff e3d parking models may not be used without full redesign.

 # High temperature compatable
 Another objective is to have an option to perform under 135C chamber temperature,